 Tips for Building a Support System in Addiction Recovery

 Finding support in addiction recovery is so important, but actually building up your support system can be a challenge.
 You may not know exactly where to turn or who you can depend on.
-To help, our addiction treatment specialists in Dublin, Ohio are sharing a few tips on how to find support in recovery so you can achieve lasting sobriety.
+To help, our addiction treatment specialists are sharing a few tips on how to find support in recovery so you can achieve lasting sobriety.

 Attend Multiple Recovery Meetings

 You should already be attending recovery meetings to keep up with your sobriety, but do not feel confined to one group.
 Attend multiple different meetings to find a group that you like with people you connect with.
 Once you find this group, you could get together or talk with the people outside of the meeting to strengthen your relationship with them and build up your support system in recovery.

 Go to Family Therapy

 Chances are that when you were in active addiction you burned a lot of bridges with family members and friends.
 Now that you are in recovery, it may be time to try to rebuild these relationships so that you have more people there to support you.
 Family addiction counseling can help prompt this healing.
 Even if your loved ones are already willing to forgive you, they may not know how.
 Family therapy can also teach them how to support someone in addiction recovery.

 Along with saying goodbye to drugs and alcohol, part of recovery may mean saying goodbye to certain friends or family who could put your sobriety in jeopardy.
 This can leave you feeling lonely or isolated, so it is important to meet new people.
 Join various groups, activities, teams, or classes.
 These programs give you the opportunity to meet new people with similar interests.
 It can also be beneficial to have new people in your support system who don’t need to know all the details of your past.